What powers the wind from the black hole accretion disc in GRO J1655-40?: Introduction

 Black hole accretion flows are generically able to launch winds.
 These are seen in Active Galactic Nuclei (AGN), where the mass, momentum and energy carried by the wind impact the host galaxy, controlling star formation via AGN feedback \citep{Crenshaw2003,Laha2021}.
 If this wind is magnetic then it can also contribute to (or even dominate) the angular momentum transport process in the disc.
 A small amount of material accelerated along the field lines can carry most of the angular momentum outwards, enabling accretion by allowing the rest of the material to fall inwards \citep{Blandford1982}.
 Such magnetic winds are scale free, so should be present in the much brighter Galactic binary systems as well as in AGN.

 Winds are seen as blue-shifted absorption features in the Galactic binaries \citep{Ueda2004,Miller2006, Miller2006b,Miller2016}.
 However, unlike AGN, where there are multiple other wind launching mechanisms due to their lower disc temperatures, the only competing process in binaries is thermal winds, driven by X-ray heating of gas in the photosphere of the outer disc, or thermal-radiative winds, where radiation pressure gives an additional component to the outwards acceleration.
-Thermal winds predict a launch radius where this heating (which depends only on the spectrum of the radiation so is constant with radius) gives a temperature such that the thermal velocity of the gas is unbound $R_{\rm IC}=6\times10^{4}/T_{\rm IC,8}\ R_g$, where $T_{\rm IC,8}$ is the equilibrium temperature produced by Compton heating/cooling in units of $10^8$~K and $R_g=GM_{\rm BH}/c^2$.
-However, measuring the launch radius from observations is challenging because we cannot directly resolve the distance scale via imaging.
-We can instead measure this indirectly from ionisation physics using the observed ionisation state ($\xi$) and ionising luminosity, $L$, (integrated over $1-10^3$~Ryd) via $R=\sqrt{L/(n_{\rm H}\xi)}$ where $n_{\rm H}$ is the wind density \citep{Tarter1969,Krolik1981}.
-The difficulty is that most observations of winds in binaries do not show density sensitive absorption lines; thus this distance cannot be uniquely determined.
+The launch radius of thermal winds is determined by the spectrum of the illuminating radiation.
+This heats the photosphere to an equilibrium temperature, $T_{\rm IC,7}$, produced by Compton heating/cooling and given in units of $10^7$~K. This is independent of radius, while the escape velocity due to gravity decreases as $v_{\rm esc} = 5\times 10^{2}~T_{\rm IC,7}^{0.5} ~{\rm km~s^{-1}}$.
+This means the irradiated gas is unbound for radii above $R_{\rm IC}=6\times10^{5}/T_{\rm IC,7}\ R_g$.
+This dependence of the wind properties (launch radius/velocity) on the Compton temperature mean that thermal winds respond structurally to changes in the illuminating spectrum, in addition to the predicted change in ionisation.

+Observationally, winds are only seen in a very specific subset of objects.
+These all at fairly high inclination angles and have soft (disc dominated) spectra, with $T_{\rm IC,7}\sim 1$ (\citealt{ponti2012}).
+They have long orbital periods i.e. large discs as required for the thermal winds at these irradiating temperatures, and the wind velocity is of order $100-1000~{\rm km~s^{-1}}$\citep{DiazTrigo2016}, again as predicted by the thermal wind models.
+This suggests that thermal driving is the main mechanism which produces the observed winds in X-ray binaries.

+Nonetheless, radiation driving should also modify the resulting thermal wind structure for $L/L_{\rm Edd}>0.1-0.2$.
+This is confirmed by recent radiation hydrodynamics simulations \citep{Tomaru2019, Higginbottom2020}.
+These show that including radiation driving in the thermal wind calculations (thermal-radiative winds) is important to get a detailed match to the observations, otherwise the winds seen at high inclination are slower than observed (see also e.g. \citealt{Luketic2010,Higginbottom2014}).
+The radiation force is not just from electron scattering as the wind is not completely ionised close to the disc surface in the disc dominated soft states, so there is some remaining bound-free (edges) and bound-bound (line) opacity.
+All three components add together to the total radiation force which helps unbind the material when thermal heating alone is insufficient.
+Results from these simulations can even match in detail to the observed absorption lines from He and H-like Fe in typical objects (e.g. H1743-322 in \citealt{Tomaru2020} and GX 13+1 in \citealt{Tomaru2020b}).